This article may contain affiliate / compensated links. For full information, please see our disclaimer here.

 But, by looking at the statue, you can tell it caused a lot of controversies and was never installed at Schouwburgplein.

 The people of Rotterdam objected to the statue, not for reasons of religious tolerance, but instead because they found the tree in its Santa Claus hand to be too sexual.

-This intriguing piece has now found a home in Eendrachtsplein, after being displayed at various sites around Rotterdam.
+So, if you are looking for things to do in Rotterdam for free, this intriguing piece has now found a home in Eendrachtsplein, after being displayed at various sites around Rotterdam.
 This is one of the more interesting Rotterdams tourist attractions.

-Fenix Food Factory
+12. Fenix Food Factory